 ACGF - Afghan Credit Guarantee Foundation

-Technical Assistance to expand possibilities
+Technical assistance to expand capacities

 approx. OF GUARANTEED LOANS DISBURSED BY PFIS